 6. Tabitha Brown’s Sunshine Seasoning costs 55% less at Sam’s Club than at Walmart.

 This Caribbean-inspired spice has a “limited time” note on its Sam’s Club product listing, so we’re not quite sure how long it’ll stick around.
 It’s salt-free and has a mix of garlic, ginger, pineapple, and mango flavors.

 Some people in the Sam’s Club Facebook group I follow mention that the mango-citrus flavor can be a little strong.
 But if you end up not liking it, remember that you’re covered by the Sam’s Club return policy, even once it’s opened.

-7. Pay 51% less for Snickers and Twix seasoning blends at Sam’s Club.
+7. Pay 57% less for Snickers seasoning blend at Sam’s Club.

-By all means, stock up on Hidden Valley Ranch Seasoning for your dips, wings, fries, and popcorn (heck yes), but do it at Sam’s Club instead of Walmart.
-They have it for 44% less when you compare the price per ounce.
+By all means, stock up on Hidden Valley Ranch Seasoning for your dips, wings, fries, and popcorn (heck yes).
+But do your shopping at Sam’s Club instead of in the Walmart spice aisle.
+Sam’s has it for 48% less when you compare the price per ounce.

-Hooked on everything-bagel seasoning?
-You can find it for 28% cheaper at Sam’s Club vs. Walmart when you buy the Einstein Bros.
+Hooked on everything bagel seasoning?
+You can find it for 34% cheaper at Sam’s Club vs. Walmart when you buy the Einstein Bros.
 Bagels brand.
-It comes in at $0.58/ounce at Sam’s Club compared to $0.80/ounce at Walmart.
+It comes in at $0.53/ounce at Sam’s Club compared to $0.80/ounce at Walmart.